SustechSTA303/STA303-Assignment02/ZhangChi_12110821_assign2.md

 ## Appendix

-In this part, I showed more queries result from clip and baseline model.
+In this part, I show more results of different queries from clip and baseline model.

 ### Mouth open

 - **CLIP(RN50)**

 ![](fig/query_clip2.svg)
 		add some noise:

 ![query_clip_noise](fig/query_clip_noise.svg)